quii/learn-go-with-tests/intro-to-acceptance-tests.md

 Admittedly, this is not the nicest code in the world, but just focus on the exported function LaunchTestProgram, the un-exported functions it calls are uninteresting boilerplate.

 As discussed, acceptance testing tends to be trickier to set up.
-This code does make the *testing* code substantially simpler to read, and often with acceptance tests once you've written the ceremonious code once, it's done and you can forget about it.
+This code does make the *testing* code substantially simpler to read, and often with acceptance tests once you've written the ceremonious code, it's done, and you can forget about it.

 ### The acceptance test(s)